 A: Before surgery, patients are injected with a radioactive material that washes out quickly from the thyroid.
 It remains only in the diseased parathyroid gland (adenoma), and is not absorbed readily by healthy parathyroid glands.
-Two hours later, the parathyroid is viewed on a radioisotope (sestamibi) scan to help locate the abnormal parathyroid gland and is found through the incision using a hand-held radiation detector.
-Usually, a 1.5-inch incision is made precisely over the spot of the offending gland, and it is surgically removed.
+Two hours later, the parathyroid is viewed on a radioisotope (sestamibi) scan to help locate the abnormal parathyroid gland.
+Usually, a 1.5-inch incision is made precisely over the spot of the offending gland, which is located by using a hand-held radiation detector.
+The adenoma is then surgically removed.
 While the patient is still asleep, a rapid blood test is taken to look for a drop in PTH levels.
-Within ten minutes of removing the offending adenoma, the levels will have dropped 50 percent compared to the pre-op test.
+Within ten minutes of removing the offending adenoma, the levels are expected to drop by 50 percent compared to the pre-op test.

 Q: How long is the surgery?